How to Improve Your Reading Comprehension

 3. Keep a separate section in your notebook for new vocabulary.

 While reading it’s important to keep track of new vocabulary you encounter.
 The best way of doing so is to keep a separate section in your notebook where you define the new vocabulary word and jot down the quote where you read it in use.

 Reading introduces you to many different characters from all walks of life.
 How each of these characters behaves in a given situation depends on their circumstances, their level of conflict, and the way in which they see the world.
 By making predictions about what a character will do next, you’re exercising your ability to make inferences and practicing character analysis.

 With just 20 minutes a day of reading, your child can improve their writing skills, build empathy, and boost their test scores!
 Looking for a book to read?
-Check out our specially curated reading list for grades 4 through 8.
+Check out our specially curated reading lists for:

 If you’re looking for a customized plan and one-on-one support to help your child reach their academic goals, MEK has the programs to guide them through their journey.

-This spring, we are offering our MEK Learning Circles and High School Admissions Prep programs designed to help your child ace your courses, prepare for tough exams, and master the skills that build academic confidence in the classroom and beyond.
-Sign up for our free, virtual MEK Learning Circles Evaluation Test to get started!
+Our College Test Prep, MEK Learning Circles and High School Admissions Prep programs are designed to help your child ace your courses, prepare for tough exams, and master the skills that build academic confidence in the classroom and beyond.

 We look forward to hearing from you!
 Contact us today!